 The recent success Mercedes has enjoyed followed a host of organisational changes with former team principal Ross Brawn handing over the reins at the end of 2013, with CEO Toto Wolff and former McLaren technical director Paddy Lowe taking over.
 For 2017, Wolff is in sole control of the team after Lowe left and joined Williams.

-Mercedes had of course, been an engine supplier to McLaren since 1995 and more recently, Force India.
-However the "Silver Arrow" cars had been absent from the track since a tragic racing accident in the Le Mans 24-Hour race in 1955.
-Prior to that Mercedes had dominated Grand Prix racing in the late 1930s and again in 1954 and 1955, when they scored eight pole positions, nine fastest laps and nine race victories in 12 races, for drivers Juan Manuel Fangio and Stirling Moss.
+Mercedes had been an engine supplier to McLaren since 1995 and more recently, Force India and Williams.
+However, before that, the "Silver Arrow" cars had been absent from the track since a tragic racing accident in the Le Mans 24-Hour race in 1955.
+Prior to that incident Mercedes had dominated grand prix racing in the late 1930s and again in 1954 and 1955.

-It was Rosberg who claimed the first win for the new generation Silver Arrows, in China in 2012 and when Schumacher retired at the end of that season, Rosberg appeared unfazed at the recruitment of 2008 world champion, Lewis Hamilton, alongside him.
+It was the latter who sealed the team's first win since returning to the sport with victory in China in 2012 and when Schumacher retired at the end of that season, the team replaced him with 2008 world champion Hamilton.

 The Mercedes F1 W04 proved fast in 2013 but hard on tyres and as the season wore on, the team's challenge to pacesetters Red Bull faded.
 The team finished second overall, providing a launch pad to the stunning seasons in 2014, 2015 and 2016.

 But F1's new rules for 2017 have given the opposition the chance to close the gap to Mercedes – is its supremacy finally under threat?